-You would normally steam the vegetables in a pan and then cook the chicken and the potatoes together in the oven, You would then finish roast chicken on the grill to crisp up the chicken and potatoes.
+You would normally steam the vegetables in a pan and then cook the chicken and the potatoes together in the oven.
+You would then finish roast chicken on the grill to crisp up the chicken and potatoes.

-But now you have an Airfryer and then only downside is that it is smaller than the space you have in the oven but everything else is very similar.
+But now you have an air fryer and then only downside is that it is smaller than the space you have in the oven but everything else is very similar.

-You would cook the chicken and potatoes together but because the Airfryer acts as the baked, grilled and deep fried all in one means that there is less work and less oil involved.
+You would cook the chicken and potatoes together but because the air fryer acts as the baked, grilled and deep fried all in one means that there is less work and less oil involved.

 You can place your chicken and potatoes in the same way, then you would add the oil (but a lot less) and then it would cook evenly and then you can serve it.

 Add to this that instead of having to splash the potatoes with a lot of oil to make them crispy you just need a tablespoon of olive oil for each person that you are cooking for.

-So expect Airfryer cooking to be simple and not as difficult as the way you cook now, so it is a nice cooking experience.
+Expect air fryer cooking to be simple and not as difficult as the way you cook now, so it is a nice cooking experience.

 #2 – Air Frying Uses Less Oil/No Oil

 You end up experimenting a lot to get things right.
-For example some recipes you will find don’t require any oil at all, yet some if you take them to an oil free recipe they can taste horrible.
+For example, some recipes you will find don’t require any oil at all, yet some if you take them to an oil free recipe, they can taste horrible.

 They taste like something that has been crisped and deep fried when in fact it has been breaded and made in a much healthier way.

 Expect trial and error though and have fun recipe testing.
-Our Airfryer French Fries for example took us 3 years to perfect them and now our dinners wouldn’t be the same without them!
+Our air fryer French Fries for example took us 3 years to perfect them and now our dinners wouldn’t be the same without them!

 #3 – Air Frying Cooks Fast

 Expect to cook at 180c/360f for recipes that you would normally cook at 200c/400f in the conventional oven.

 #4 – Air Frying On 80% Full

-Never fill your Airfryer more than 80% capacity.
+Never fill your air fryer more than 80% capacity.
 This is because when it gets too full everything sticks together and comes out like glue.

 Fries when they are overcooked will come out stuck together and incredibly dry.
 You will then need a lot of mayonnaise to make them taste good.

 #5 – Air Frying Halfway Rule

-Another rule of the thumb is to make sure that you check and shake halfway through cooking.
-This gives you chance to make sure that you have added adequate oil, that the food is not stuck together and to make sure all sides cook equally.
+This gives you chance to make sure that the fries is not stuck together and to make sure they don’t end up dry.

 I will then give them a shake at the 7.5 minutes mark.
 If you’re likely to forget, just put them on for half the time and then cook again after shaking.